This website has been reinstated.

 '65), PhD (Surrey '72), MIStructE('68), CEng

-Last edited on 17 July 2017 -- A sketch has been added to show the possible cycle routes in the remodelled traffic arrangement that eliminates the gyratory and makes Guildford town centre pedestrian friendly.
+Note 17 July 2017 -- A sketch has been added to show the possible cycle routes in the remodelled traffic arrangement that eliminates the gyratory and makes Guildford town centre pedestrian friendly.

 (Note: 31 May 2017 -- A sketch has been added that shows a round about at the junction of Friary Bridge and Park Street.
 This is an option to allow traffic coming out of the railway station and wanting to go to Farnham Road.
 To improve flow even further, traffic from Guildford Park Road is made to turn left only on to Farnham Road Bridge.
 This traffic also uses this round about to go west on Farnham Road.
 Bridge Street is made two-way and together with Onslow Street both are to be restricted to emergency vehicles, buses, taxis and cycles.
 Friary Bridge is closed to vehicular traffic.
 Thus achieving a pedestrian friendly town centre).